 In the early days of Apex Legends, Colby 'dizzy' Meadows was the man who sat head and shoulders above everyone else in the rankings, after an impressive start to his Apex career that saw him take home numerous wins.

-Dizzy's impressive record saw him take home three victories in consecutive Code Red tournaments, and finished second at the TwitchCon European Showdown.
+Dizzy's impressive record included three victories in consecutive Code Red tournaments, as well as a second-place finish at the TwitchCon European Showdown.

 The full top 20 list, according to esportsearnings.com, can be found below.
 The list will be updated to reflect the latest highest earners after each major tournament.

 Top 20 Highest Earning Apex Legends Players - Updated October 11 2019

 |1st||Philip 'ImperialHal' Dosen||USA||$77,477.00|